EVilm1/WIKI-HACK-DJI-OSD/README.md

 # Intro

 This documentation explains in detail how to modify your OSD in your DJI Googles.
-The following examples will be made with the **DJI Googles V2 / Betaflight** combo.
+The following examples will be made with the **DJI Googles V2 / Betaflight 4.3** combo.<br />

+**I haven't tested the 4.4 version of Betaflight with the osd in HD, an update on this doc will surely come out one day ;)**<br />
+⚠️ All manipulations and commands are done with Betaflight 4.3 (so no HD version of osd)

 In order to understand, it is necessary to establish the basics, it is necessary to differentiate the following terms:
 * **``OSD Betaflight:``** This is the classic osd at the output of Betaflight, it is the one usually found in analog goggles.